LittleTealeaf/mlcube/README.md

 This directory contains all of the setup scripts used for SQL configuration.
 I am using a Microsoft SQL Server to store both the training data, as well as (regrettably) the network weights and biases.

 You might be asking, _why?!_.
 Well, first of all I got tired of using `.json` files to store everything.
-I didn't know what I would do until I decided to take an Advanced Database Course in the Spring 2023 Semester.
+I didn't know what I would do until I decided to take an Advanced Database Programming Course in the Spring 2023 Semester.
 In the course, we needed to pick a large project to implement in a database, and I decided that it was the perfect excuse to get back to working on this project.
-Thus, I ported all of the data from json to a Microsoft SQL Server Database.
+Thus, I ported all the data from json to a Microsoft SQL Server Database.

 ### `rust/`